htech10/himanshu-qloyalcodetest-api/README.md

 Note: Please note that slack notification is from the localhost instance and AWS Instance is to be debugged

-## 3. Running this Postman Collection on docker
+## 3. Running Postman Collection on docker

 3.1 Pull the newman image